VLK-STUDIO/react-grider/README.md

 ## Define Item Area using `gridArea`

-> It's possible to add custom css class to your items by using the prop `className`
+> It's possible to define an item area by the `gridArea` prop

 ```jsx
 <Grider.Item gridArea="2/2/2/2" wireframe>